Stowmarket railway station: Passenger station

-There are two platforms linked by a footbridge (which was replaced in 1985 with a taller structure to allow for the electrification of the route).
-The original footbridge is preserved at Weybourne railway station on the North Norfolk Railway.
+There are two platforms linked by a footbridge, which was replaced in 1985 with a taller structure to allow for the electrification of the route.
+The original footbridge is preserved at on the North Norfolk Railway.
 The down platform was restricted to five coaches for many years but both platforms were lengthened prior to electrification in 1985.

-Today (2016) there is a small convenience store is located on platform 2.
-Disabled access between platforms is possible using the Stowupland Road level crossing.
+A small convenience store is located on platform 2.
+Step-free access between platforms is possible using the Stowupland Road level crossing.
 The present bridge is set to be replaced with a new one with lifts, improving disabled access.

-Most of the former railway land (goods sidings) is now given over for car parking for the station.
+Most of the former railway land (goods sidings) is now given over for station car parking.

 Goods facilities

 The down side yard had an extensive array of sidings and a two-track wooden goods shed.
 Outbound goods traffic at Stowmarket was primarily agricultural in nature with coal being a major inward commodity.

 The up side also had a number of sidings some of which were located behind the up platform.
 Gun cotton was produced here first by Prentices and later by the New Explosives Company Limited.